freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/soundex.md

 If you are hearing the name `Quenci` for the first time, and misspelled it, you will get **Soundex** code `Q520`.

-When you spell it correctly next time `Quincy`, you will still get the same code `Q520`, which mean you can link multiple name pronunciation into the same <em>person</em> without the need to add every possible spelling.
+When you spell the name `Quincy` correctly next time, you will still get the same code `Q520`, which means you can link multiple name pronunciations into the same <em>person</em> without the need for adding every spelling.

 Here is the rules: